cellsim/piem/README.md

 For those network parameters not specified in the 'dynamics' section, it will remain the same as before.

+## Cellsim

+[Cellsim](http://alfalfa.mit.edu) can be used to emulate the cellular network by replaying the traces collected in realworld.
+It's already integrated in the prebuild image.
+You can also install cellsim follow the [instructions](https://cellsim.github.io).

 ## Switch to wired bridge

 If you perfer wired connection, you can switch to two ethernet (another one using usb-ethernet port) using the script [bridge\_switch.sh](/stage2/02-net-tweaks/files/bridge_switch.sh) built in.